Zamboanga F.A.

 The Zamboanga Football Association is a Filipino football association based in Zamboanga City.
 It works under the Philippine Football Federation as provincial football association for the Zamboanga province.
 The Zamboanga FA sends a team to represent the region in the yearly PFF National Men's Club Championship.

+Men's Club Championship teams

+List of teams sent by the F.A. to the Club Championships.